someobserver/recurgence/love/index.md

 there’s a temptation when you see the pattern of acceleration.

 to run the math forward.
-to try and predict a collapse,
+to try and predict a collapse.
 to panic, incite urgency, or even spiral into dread.

 <big>**BUT HOLD UP!**</big>